 Businesses still clinging to Exchange Server 2010 need to make a change.

-End of support for Exchange 2010 is quickly approaching.
-As Microsoft’s typical lifecycle is five years of standard support followed by five years of extended support, January 14, 2020 is the deadline for support and updates to this Exchange instance.
+End of support for Exchange 2010 is approaching.
+As Microsoft’s typical lifecycle is five years of standard support followed by five years of extended support, October 13, 2020 is the deadline for support and updates to this Exchange instance.

 For managed service providers, this represents an opportunity to help customers upgrade all their systems, not just email.
 In this post, we explore the implications of utilizing Exchange 2010 past that January deadline, options for a new Destination, and the broader service opportunity this deadline presents.